-Symi, also spely Simi, is one of the smaller holiday islands in the Dodecanese group and it lies just 9km off the Turkish coast, about an hour by boat north of the major Greek holiday island of Rhodes.
+Symi, also spelt Simi, is one of the smaller holiday islands in the Dodecanese group just 9km off the Turkish coast north of Rhodes.

-Symi is a popular destination for day trippers from Rhodes and there are regular daily sailing excursions from the Rhodes port of Mandraki.
-Boat building and sponge diving once made the island of Symi a haunt of the weathly; now tourism has taken over.
+Symi is a popular destination for day trippers and there are regular daily excursions from the Rhodes port of Mandraki.

-Symi island is today noted for its peace and tranquillity rather than for beaches, which are in short supply and not particularly attractive.
-The beaches are mostly shingle with larger stones underwater, have little shade and few facilities.
+Symi today is noted more for peace and tranquillity than for beaches, which are in short supply, mostly shingle with larger stones underwater, have little shade and few facilities.

 Neo-classical mansions hang off the hills around the main port, a reminder of Symi's rich past a and splendid sight for arriving visitors.
 In the early morning and late evening the bay is a haven of calm but for most of the day it is thronged with day trip visitors.

 One of the big tourist attractions on Symi is the monastery at Panormitis, a favourite with the boat day trippers who find a spectacular building in a large bay on the southwest tip of the island.

 Sizzling Symi is one of the hottest Greek islands.
 It lies just off the Turkish coast and most visitors stay in the steep sided horseshoe bay of Gialos where summer temperatures can soar above 40:deg;C .
 Even the Greekssay Symi is hot.
 Pastel painted neo-classical houses climb up the Gialos hillside, a reflection of the days when Symi was a thriving island made wealthy by shipbuilding and sponge diving.Today, Symi relies almost entirely on tourism; mostly day trippers from Rhodes.